-Kubegres is a Kubernetes operator allowing to deploy a cluster of PostgreSql instances with data replication and failover enabled out-of-the box.
+Kubegres is a Kubernetes operator allowing to deploy one or many clusters of PostgreSql instances with data replication and failover enabled out-of-the box.
 It brings simplicity when using PostgreSql considering how complex managing stateful-set's life-cycle and data replication could be with Kubernetes.

 - It creates a cluster of PostgreSql servers with Streaming Replication enabled: it creates a Primary PostgreSql pod and a number of Replica PostgreSql pods and replicates primary's database in real-time to Replica pods.

 - It manages failover: if a Primary PostgreSql crashes, it automatically promotes a Replica PostgreSql as a Primary.